 Risks of gastroschisis:

 - Your baby's intestines may become infected or develop necrosis (tissue death).
-He may have a shorter bowel than normal.
-This may prevent his body from absorbing nutrients correctly.
-He may need to have surgery on his bowel.
-As he grows, he may have trouble feeding or breathing.
-He may not grow as quickly as expected.
-He may also develop a bowel obstruction (block) or get sick more easily than other children.
+He or she may have a shorter bowel than normal.
+This may prevent his or her body from absorbing nutrients correctly.
+He or she may need to have surgery on his or her bowel.
+As he or she grows, he or she may have trouble feeding or breathing.
+He or she may not grow as quickly as expected.
+He or she may also develop a bowel obstruction (block) or get sick more easily than other children.

 - Even after the gastroschisis is repaired, your baby may have problems feeding.
-His body may not absorb nutrition correctly.
-Liquid from his stomach may get pushed into his lower esophagus and cause damage.
-He may have constipation or abdominal pain often.
-He may develop a food allergy or intolerance.
+His or her body may not absorb nutrition correctly.
+Liquid from his or her stomach may get pushed into his or her lower esophagus and cause damage.
+He or she may have constipation or abdominal pain often.
+He or she may develop a food allergy or intolerance.

 Prevent gastroschisis in a future pregnancy: